Merck Manual

 Central Sleep Apnea

-Central sleep apnea (CSA) is a heterogeneous group of conditions characterized by changes in ventilatory drive without airway obstruction.
-Most of these conditions cause asymptomatic changes in breathing pattern during sleep.
-The diagnosis is based on clinical findings and, when necessary, confirmed by polysomnography.
-Treatment is supportive.
+Central sleep apnea (CSA) is a heterogeneous group of conditions characterized by changes in ventilatory drive without airway obstruction (in contrast to obstructive sleep apnea).
+The diagnosis is based on symptoms (such as sleepiness and awakening short of breath) and polysomnography findings.
+Treatment varies by cause.

 General references